-- 1. Write a Programme in Python to predict the class of the flower based on available attributes. - 2.
-Write a programme in Python to predict if a loan will get approved or not. - 3.
-Write a programme in Python to predict the traffic on a new mode of transport. - 4.
-Write a programme in Python to predict the class of user. - 5.
-Write a programme in Python to indentify the tweets which are hate tweets and which are not. - 6.
-Write a programme in Python to predict the age of the actors. - 7.
+- 1. Write a programme in Python to predict the class of the flower based on available attributes. - 2.
+Write a programmer in Python to predict if a loan will get approved or not - 3.
+Write a programmer in Python to predict the traffic on a new mode of transport. - 4.
+Write a programmer in Python to predict the class of user. - 5.
+Write a programmer in Python to in identify the tweets which are hate tweets and which are not. - 6.
+Write a programmer in Python to predict the age of the actors. - 7.
 Mini project to predict the time taken to solve a problem given the current status of the user